Healing and Transformation

 Rooted in the Ayaawx.
 The ancestral law of the Tsm’syen peoples of the Northwest Coast.
 This offering explores sacred protocol, story, and the right relationship between human beings, the land, and the Supernatural.
 Teachings on cleansing, soul loss, and soul retrieval are woven with contemporary healing approaches including neurofeedback, Deep Brain Reorienting, and Somatic Experiencing for PTSD.
 Participants will also learn practical self-regulation practices that support internal calm and embodied balance.

-This offering will include:
+This offering included:

 • An overview of the Ayaawx for daily living in relationships of human to human, humans and the land and humans and the Supernatural, cleansing ways and teachings of soul loss and soul retrieval.